DerWeiseTeufel/LanguageIdeologies2025/README.md

-# Russian Social Media Discourse Monitor

-> Standard language ideologies of Large Language Models for Russian language.
+# Standard language ideologies of Large Language Models for Russian language.

 <!-- Swap the badges for your real values; delete any you don't use. -->
 ![Python](https://img.shields.io/badge/python-3.11-blue)